320osm123-dev/robotic-arm-kinematic-simulation/README.md

 ## Abstract

-This project extends a conventional 2-DOF robot arm with a parallelogram linkage structure, enabling the end-effector to maintain a constant orientation while converting a target coordinate into motor angles through kinematic analysis.
+This project extends a conventional 2-DOF robot arm with a parallelogram linkage structure.
+The linkage allows the end-effector to maintain a constant orientation while the target coordinate is converted into motor angles through kinematic analysis.

-The main objective is:
+The main objective is to convert the target position into two motor angles.

 $$
 (y,z)\rightarrow(\beta_1,\beta_2)
 $$

-The parallelogram linkage constraint keeps the end-effector orientation constant:
+The parallelogram linkage keeps the end-effector orientation constant.

 $$
-\theta_6=\mathrm{const}
-\quad\Rightarrow\quad
-\phi_{EE}=\mathrm{const}
+\theta_6=\mathrm{const}\Rightarrow\phi_{EE}=\mathrm{const}
 $$

 ---